Wednesday, July 17, 2019

 CM: Ray Wilkins

-Ray Wilkins enjoyed success at various clubs including Chelsea, Manchester United, Milan, Queens Park Rangers, and Rangers.
+Ray Wilkins started with Chelsea in 1973.
+He also enjoyed success various clubs including Manchester United, AC Milan, Queens Park Rangers, and Rangers.
 He was remembered for winning the FA Cup in 1983 for Manchester United.
 From 1976 to 1986, he was an important player for England, earning 84 caps.
 He played in both 1982 and 1986 World Cup Finals.
+He won three Home Championships.
+He was elected into English Football Hall of Flame.

 CM: Frank Lampard